catalyst/developing-with-cwp/slides/docs/02_SiteProjectStructure.md

 ### Preparing the app/src directory
-* Then on the command line, from the root directory of the museum site, issue these commands to move the HomePage.php and Page.php files in to the PageType directory in a way that Git knows about..
+* Then on the command line, from the root directory of mysite, issue these commands to move the HomePage.php and Page.php files in to the PageType directory in a way that Git knows about..

 ### Preparing the app/src directory